ro-msg-angular-training/resources/README.md

 These mockups should be used as a guideline, but improvements or deviations from them is allowed.

 ## Timeline
+This timeline is just for guidance, take time to understand the concepts before moving on.

 - **Day 1**: Chapter 0, Chapter 1, Chapter 2
 - **Day 2**: Chapter 3, Chapter 4